uwiger/run_eqc/README.md

-*Note:* The description and examples apply almost precisely also to the `run_proper.escript` file, which wraps PropEr in the same way.
+*Note:* The description and examples apply almost precisely also to the `run_proper.ez` file, which wraps PropEr in the same way.
 PropEr is an EQC-compatible Open Source component designed by Kostis Sagonas and Manolis Papadakis.
 You can fetch it at [http://github.com/manopapad/proper.git](http://github.com/manopapad/proper.git)

-The file `run_eqc.escript` should be a runnable version of the wrapper, including `eqc-1.0.1` - the current version of EQC Mini.
+The file `run_eqc.ez` should be a runnable version of the wrapper, including `eqc-1.0.1` - the current version of EQC Mini.
 To build a new version, ensure that you have EQC Mini installed, update the location of it in the Makefile, and call `make script`.

 <pre>
-Usage: run_eqc.escript [ Option ]
+Usage: escript run_eqc.ez [ Option ]
 -n NumTests    run NumTests number of tests (default 100) -m Module      run eqc:module([ Option, ] Module)
 -pa Dir        prepend Dir to the code path